Family Life, Activity, Sun, Health, and Eating Study

 - Strengthened the scientific content of FLASHE by pooling input from the NCCOR community

-- Enhanced the potential of FLASHE to collect useful data addressing research gaps not currently captured in national data that will help answer key obesity research questions and inform the development of interventions
+- Enhanced the potential of FLASHE to collect useful data addressing research gaps not currently captured in national data, which will help answer key obesity research questions and inform the development of interventions

-- Offered NCCOR members and other potential research stakeholders the opportunity to provide feedback and learn about how to vote/contribute survey items
+- Offered NCCOR members and other potential research stakeholders the opportunity to provide feedback and contribute survey items